SwatiK21/100-days-of-code/README.md

 1. Change the date in [Rules](rules.md) to the day you've started the challenge.
 1. Delete the examples in the log, or comment them out, and start filling it with your own content.
 1.  **Tweet your progress every day using the #100DaysOfCode hashtag.**
 1. Follow [100DaysOfCode](https://twitter.com/_100DaysOfCode) Twitter Bot that retweets the tweets that contain the #100DaysOfCode hashtag.
 It's a great way to keep yourself motivated and to participate in the community.
-Thanks [@amanhimself](https://twitter.com/amanhimself) for creating it!
 1. Important: (see No.4 above for a specific rule on this) Encourage others who are doing the same challenge on Twitter or elsewhere - by giving them props when they are posting updates on their progress, supporting them when things get difficult.
 Thus we will grow a community that is helpful and effective, which will lead to a higher success rate for each person involved.
 It's also more likely that you will stick to your own commitment, given that you will get acquainted with a couple people (or more) right away.
 1. If you find a great, helpful resource that others would benefit from, either submit a Pull Request to add it to the repo, or just tweet at me (see info below)